Ericsson/ecchronos/docs/autogenerated/EccYamlFile.md

 # The prefix cannot start or end with a dot or any other path separator.
 #
 * prefix: ''
+#
+# Number of repair failures before status logger logs metrics in debug logs
+# The number is used to trigger a status once number of failures is breached in a time window mentioned below
+#
+* repair_failures_count: 5
+#
+# Time window in minutes over which to track repair failures in node for trigger status logger messages in debug log
+#
+* repair_failure_time_window: 30

 **lock_factory:**
 **cas:**